tweag/chainsail-resources/README.md

 - and a currently very simple version of [Hamiltonian Monte Carlo (HMC)](./documentation/algorithms/hmc.md).

 ## The `chainsail_helpers` package
-This repository also contains the source code for the `chainsail_helpers` package.
+This repository also contains the source code for the [`chainsail_helpers`](./chainsail_helpers/) package.
-It defines the interface for Chainsail-compatible probability distributions, PPL-specific implementations of them and helper scripts.
+It defines the interface for Chainsail-compatible probability distributions, PPL-specific implementations of them and provides helper scripts.

 ## Questions?